gtoemen/Seminar_Replication_Study/README.md

 Note that the final parameter of the (shared_)explain_local function denotes the particular case for which a prediction was made.
 Modifying this parameter results in different extractions for different predictions.

+### Accuracy comparison to benchmark studies
+The accuracies obtained for the study of Pasquadibisceglie et al. can be replicated using the notebooks in the zip-file `Pasquadibisceglie_et_al_benchmark_replication`.
+This zip-file contains a README itself which explains how to reproduce the results presented in Table 7 of the replication study.